SEL3012 : Immigrant Second Language & Literacy Acquisition

 Assessment Rationale And Relationship

 Students will refine their skills in analysing data, and add to their set of skills collecting their own data.
 They will do so while working in a group, thus mirroring the way in which researchers work.
-They will then write individual essays based on their team's study.
-This builds on SEL2086, which requires students only to work with data, but not necessarily to have collected it.
+They will then write individual essays based on learners whose native language is the one the team is working on.
+This builds on SEL2086, which requires students only to work with data, but not to have collected the data themselves.

 Reading Lists